-For the years ended December 31, 2017 and 2016, rental expense related to the leases were \$493,067 and \$529,271, respectively.
+For the year ended December 31, 2016, rental expense related to the leases was \$529,271.

 (b) Legal Proceedings

 The Company may from time to time be involved in various claims and legal actions arising in the ordinary course of its business.
 In the opinion of management, the ultimate disposition of any of these matters will not have a material adverse effect on the Company's consolidated financial position, results of operations, or liquidity.